 Another remarkable feature of the local architecture are the rectangular and efficiently compartmentalized sheds, which, despite the passage of time, have remained extremely resistant.

-The last stop on the spectacular Transapusene route is Bucium, a village located in the heart of the ethnographic area of the Metaliferous.
+The last stop on the spectacular Transapuseana route is Bucium, a village located in the heart of the ethnographic area of the Metalliferous.

 The locality is renowned for its mining tradition, an activity that has profoundly shaped the history and development of this region.
 Among the elements that mark this past are the numerous stone crosses, six of which are considered historical monuments.
 These crosses are the silent witnesses of times gone by, reflecting the traditions and beliefs of the community.